-This is expenditure incurred through both financial and operating leases on leasing assets - motor vehicles, plant etc. Do not include the cost of leasing real estate (show this cost at Rent expenses on the next page).
+This is expenditure incurred through both financial and operating leases on leasing assets such as motor vehicles and plant.
+Do not include the cost of leasing real estate (show this cost at Rent expenses on the next page).

-In some circumstances, lease expenses may be debt deductions for the purposes of the new thin capitalisation rules.
+In some circumstances, lease expenses may be debt deductions for the purposes of the thin capitalisation rules.
 For more information on thin capitalisation, see page 17.

-If you include an amount of lease expense which is not allowable as a deduction, such as amounts disallowed under the thin capitalisation rules, you will need to add back the amount at H Expense reconciliation adjustments in the Reconciliation items section on vour schedule.
+If you include an amount of lease expense which is not allowable as a deduction, such as amounts disallowed under the thin capitalisation rules, you will need to add back the amount at H Expense reconciliation adjustments in the Reconciliation items section on your schedule.

 Expenses incurred under a hire purchase agreement are not lease expenses.
-Such expenses are dealt with at H Expense reconciliation adjustments item P8 Reconciliation items on your schedule.
+Such expenses are dealt with at H Expense reconciliation adjustments in the Reconciliation items on your schedule.

 Special rules apply to leased cars if the cost of the car exceeds the car limit that applies for the financial year in which the lease commences.
-The car limit for 2004-05 is \$57,009.
-If you lease a car that is subject to the special rules, the reconciliation between the lease expense and the tax treatment is carried out at H Expense reconciliation adjustments item P8 on your schedule.
-For more information, see Luxury car leasing on page 38.
+The car limit for 2005-06 is \$57,009.
+If you lease a car that is subject to the special rules, the reconciliation between the lease expense and the tax treatment is carried out at H Expense reconciliation adjustments in the Reconciliation items section.
+For more information, see Luxury car leasing on page 39.